 Conclusion:

 Good lenses for E-Mount prove themselves in use, not in comparison tests.
-There are two principles when buying: prioritizing the frequently used focal length range and favoring handling over maximum power - a 300g lens has a 3x higher usage rate than a 600g one.
+There are two principles when buying: prioritize the frequently used focal length range and choose portability over maximum power – a 300g lens has, after all, a 3x higher usage rate than a 600g one.